Gulf of Aqaba: Cities and Commercial Significance

-At this northern end of the gulf are three important cities: Taba in Egypt, Eilat in Israel, and Aqaba in Jordan.
-They are strategically important commercial ports and popular resorts for tourists seeking to enjoy the warm climate.
 Further south, Haql is the largest Saudi Arabian city on the gulf.
 On Sinai, Sharm el-Sheikh and Dahab are the major centres.

 The largest population center is Aqaba, with a population of 148,398 (2015), followed by Eilat with a population of 50,724 (2020).

 Extent

 The International Hydrographic Organization defines the southern limit of the gulf as "A line running from Ràs al Fasma Southwesterly to Requin Island (27°57′N 34°36′E) through Tiran Island to the Southwest point thereof and thence Westward on a parallel (27°54'N) to the coast of the Sinaï Peninsula".

 Geology

 The gulf is one of two gulfs created by the Sinai Peninsula's bifurcation of the northern Red Sea, the Gulf of Suez lying to the west of the peninsula and the Gulf of Aqaba to its east.
 Geologically, the gulf forms the southern end of the Dead Sea Transform.
 It contains three small pull-apart basins, the Elat Deep, Aragonese Deep and Dakar Deep, formed between four left lateral strike-slip fault segments.
 Movement on one of these faults caused the 1995 Gulf of Aqaba earthquake.